Savio Vega: Los Boricuas (1997–1999)

 His first singles contest of 1998 was a loss to Owen Hart.
 The next week, Vega and Pérez defeated Taka Michinoku and Scott Taylor.
 He was the 26th entrant in the 1998 Royal Rumble, and, like the year before, was eliminated by Steve Austin.
 In the Royal Rumble's main event, Vega and Los Boricuas attacked the Undertaker alongside the New Age Outlaws to aid Shawn Michaels in defeating him in a casket match.
 Vega headlined No Way Out of Texas: In Your House on February, when he replaced the injured Shawn Michaels in the eight-man tag main event, teaming with Triple H and the New Age Outlaws in a losing effort.
 On the March 9 Raw, he wrestled Triple H to a no contest.

 At WrestleMania 14, Vega wrestled in a battle royal, won by Legion of Doom 2000.
 A week later, Los Boricuas lost to LOD 2000.
 The Gang Wars continued with matches against The Disciples in April.
 On May 4, Rivera lost to the NWA World Champion, Dan Severn.

 The Gang Wars came to an end when the leaders of the three stables faced off in a triple threat match, which Vega won.
 After the angle, Los Boricuas splintered into two tag teams.
 On July 6, Vega defeated Brakkus in a Brawl for All tournament boxing match.
 On August 10, he lost a quarterfinal match to Darren Drozdov.
-As a result of a severe arm injuryand was released in A ugust 1998.
+As a result of a severe arm injury sustained from the Brawl for All tournament, he was released in August 1998.

 Vega returned to WWF television in July 1999.
 He would make a number of appearances on WWF Super Astros, and would participate in WWF Shotgun and WWF Jakked/Metal dark matches (sometimes with other Boricua members).
 During this time, he provided commentary at the Spanish announce table at the Fully Loaded PPV and several episodes of Monday Night Raw.
-He was released from his WWF contract in September 1999.
+He was released again from his WWF contract in September 1999.